James01010101/RustCraft/README.md

 Y, up and down, up is positive, down is negative
 Z: forward and back, forward is positive, backwards is negative

+the point of a block is the back bottom left vertex

 **GL Functions**
 BufferData copys the data to the gpu, it allocates a new array for the data and will automatically free the unused one give it either DYNAMIC_DRAW or STATIC_DRAW, dynamic is for objects ill change the values on constantly